silverlightning926/gid/README.md

-# gid - Git Profile Manager
+# git-id/gid - Git Profile Manager

 A lightweight CLI tool for managing multiple Git profiles, allowing you to easily switch between different Git configurations for different projects or contexts.